SteelCompendium/data-gen/Draw Steel Rules.md

 ### BENEFIT AND DRAWBACK

 Your complication gives your hero both a benefit and a drawback.
 Some of these benefits and drawbacks are mechanical, while others are narrative.
-The benefit and drawback of a complication make your connection to the game deeper and more interesting, and provide hooks to let the Director better draw your hero into the campaign’s story.
+The benefit and drawback of a complication makes your connection to the game deeper and more interesting, and provides hooks to let the Director better draw your hero into the campaign’s story.

 Not all complication benefits and drawbacks are created equal, but each benefit is balanced by its drawback.
 If you have a powerful positive side to your complication, be prepared to have an equally influential bit of negative backstory as well.